Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 - Nationals of the United States of America

 You will be granted the same tax treatment as Singapore Citizens.
-Therefore, the ABSD will be not be applied on your first residential purchase and your second, third & subsequent residential purchases will be taxable at 17% and 25% respectively.
+Therefore, the ABSD will not be applied on your first residential purchase, and your second, third & subsequent residential purchases will be taxable at 17% and 25% respectively.

 Property tax is a wealth tax levied on property ownership.
 It is not a tax on rental income.
 It is thus levied on the ownership of properties, irrespective of whether the property is occupied or vacant.